Erromintxela language: Verb formation

 Most verbs have a Romani root plus the Basque verb forming suffix -tu.
 Examples of Erromintxela verbs are given below.
 (Forms given in angle brackets indicate spellings in the sources which are no longer in use.
 Basque is included for comparison.)

 Most Erromintxela verbal inflections are virtually identical to those found in Basque dialects:

 Negations are formed with na/nagi (Romani na/níči); cf Basque ez/ezetz.
 The word for "yes" is ua (Romani va); cf Basque bai/baietz.

 Nouns

 The majority of nouns have Romani roots, but frequently attested with Basque suffixes.
 The variation of nouns cited with or without a final -a is likely due to informants supplying them with or without the absolutive ending.
 (Forms given in angle brackets indicate spellings in the sources which are no longer in use.)

 Time

 According to Baudrimot, the Erromintxela have adopted the Basque names of the months.
 Note that some of the Basque names represent pre-standardisation names of the months, e.g. August is Abuztua in Standard Basque rather than Agorrila.

 Baudrimont claims that subdivisions of the year (apart from the months) are formed with the word breja (bréχa) "year": breja kinua "month" and breja kipia "week".

 Numerals

 Numerals (Basque included for contrasting purposes):

 Adjectives and adverbs

 Adjectives and adverbs are also mostly derived from Romani forms:

-Pronouns & demonstratives
+Pronouns and demonstratives

 Pronouns are derived from both languages: